-- VI.9.1 Members of the Personnel and Tenure Committee shall maintain confidentiality regarding the Committee's deliberations and decisions, unless, as a result of a grievance process, legal or contractual proceedings require otherwise.
+VI.9 Confidentiality on Personnel and Tenure/Permanency Committees confidentiality regarding the Committee's deliberations and decisions, unless, as a result of a grievance process, legal or contractual proceedings require otherwise.
+Committee members who violate this requirement of confidentiality shall be removed from the Committee by the Chair of the Committee.